Pinafore/qb/README.md

 ### Running Batch Mode

+These instructions are a work in progress.
+Generally speaking, you need to start the spark cluster, start luigi, then submit the `AllSummaries` task.
+If it is your first time running it, we suggest you use more intermediate targets from `qanta/pipline.py`

+0. Start the spark cluster by navigating into `$SPARK_HOME` and running `sbin/start-all.sh`
 1. Start the Luigi daemon: `luigid --background --address 0.0.0.0`
 2. Run the pipeline: `luigi --module qanta.pipeline AllSummaries --workers 30` (change 30 to number of concurrent tasks to run at a time)